braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/managing_canvases/change_your_canvas_after_launch.md

 _*Control variant distribution may only be decreased after launch._

-## Individual step
+## Individual component

-The following table describes what details for individual Canvas steps are editable and not editable after launch.
+The following table describes what details for individual Canvas components are editable and not editable after launch.

 | **Editable**                        | **Not-Editable**                             |
 |-------------------------------------|----------------------------------------------|